donkirkby/book-blender/README.md

 [![fox-deduction]][fox-deduction]

-Once you unscramble all the words in a section, move on the next section to keep reading the story.
+Once you unscramble all the words in a section, move on to the next section to keep reading the story.
 If you need help or want to check your answer, see the [solutions] page.